Terms & Conditions

 6. Plasterboard design considerations

 6.1 The Client is responsible for the overall design of the building and has selected plasterboard as a suitable lining method.
-The Client warrants that in choosing plasterboard or other lining materials Australian & NZ Standards and manufacturer recommendations related to the product(s) have been complied with in regards to but not limited to the following;
+The Client warrants that in choosing plasterboard or other lining materials Australian & NZ Standards and manufacturer recommendations related to the product(s) have been complied with in regard to but not limited to the following;

 a) Framing design and building tolerances.